CheeGuang/BED2024Apr_P02_Team01/README.md

 This topic explores the areas for social impact across different sectors in a community/country, including healthcare, education, agriculture, food and nutrition, and the environment, due to the current developments in technology, political and climate changes.

+### Context:

+Access to quality healthcare is a significant challenge for low-income families.
+SyncHealth aims to bridge this gap by providing accessible and affordable telemedicine services, leveraging technology to make healthcare more inclusive and effective.

 ## Project Details

 ### Project Name: SyncHealth